Ancient Agora of Athens Tickets and Information

 About Ancient Agora of Athens

-Located in the heart of modern Athens, the Agora was the focal point of public life and would have served as a marketplace, meeting place, and centre of government from the 6th century BCE until the late Roman period.
+Located in the heart of modern Athens, the Ancient Agora was the focal point of public life and would have served as a marketplace, a meeting place, and centre of government from the 6th century BCE until the late Roman period.

-What You Can See
+What You Can See At The Ancient Agora of Athens

 - The Temple of Hephaestus: One of the best-preserved ancient Greek temples, the temple is dedicated to Hephaestus, the god of fire and metalworking, and Athena, the goddess of wisdom and war.
-Its impressive Doric architecture and state of preservation make it a must-see.
+Its impressive Doric architecture and state of preservation make it a must-see!

-- The Odeon of Agrippa: A large concert hall that was built by Marcus Agrippa in the 1st century BCE, and could seat around 1,000 people.
+- The Odeon of Agrippa: A large concert hall that was built by Marcus Agrippa in the 1st century BCE, which could seat around 1,000 people.
 You can see the remains of the stage, the seating area, and the statues that were on the building.

 - The Bouleuterion: The council chamber where the 500 members of the Athenian council (Boule) would have met to discuss and decide on important matters of state.
 The remains of the Old and New Bouleuterion can still be seen.